 The ACV provides independent medical and scientific advice to the Minister for Health and the Therapeutic Goods Administration (TGA) on issues relating to the safety, quality and efficacy of vaccines supplied in Australia.
 This includes issues relating to pre-market assessment, post-market monitoring and safe use in national immunisation programs.

-The Committee was established under Regulation 39F of the Therapeutic Goods Regulations 1990.
+The committee was established under Regulation 39F of the Therapeutic Goods Regulations 1990.
 The Minister for Health appoints the members.

-The Government established the ACV in January 2017, following consolidation of previous functions of the Advisory Committee on the Safety of Vaccines (ACSOV) and the pre-market functions for vaccines of the Advisory Committee on Prescription Medicines (ACPM).
+The Australian Government established the ACV in January 2017, following consolidation of previous functions of the Advisory Committee on the Safety of Vaccines (ACSOV) and the pre-market functions for vaccines of the Advisory Committee on Prescription Medicines (ACPM).

 Members include professionals with expertise in specific scientific, medical or clinical fields, or consumer health issues.

 |Member||Background and experience|